Leanne Oswin

 Creating a Safe and Supportive Space

-As a member of the BACP, I work ethically and safely within the BACP Ethical Framework, holding full practice insurance and a full DBS.
-I prioritise creating a comfortable environment where you feel safe, listened to, and understood.
-This means fostering an atmosphere of acceptance and empathy, completely judgement free and with no pressure to “fix” anything.
-Instead, I’m able to listen to your experience with empathy from your perspective, and work together at a pace that feels comfortable for you.
+As a registered member of the BACP, I work ethically to prioritise creating an environment where you can feel safe, listened to, and understood.
+This means fostering an atmosphere of acceptance and empathy, where there’s absolutely no judgement, no criticisms, or pressure to “fix” things overnight.
+Instead, we work together at a pace that feels comfortable for you, finding your balance and holding space for emotions, vulnerabilities, and triumphs.

 Training, qualifications & experience